 How to Keep a Mileage Log

-To make record-keeping easier for small business owners, the CRA also offers a simplified system.
-With this system, you must track every single kilometer you drive for work during the first year you use the vehicle for business.
+To make mileage logging easier for small business owners, the CRA also offers a simplified system.
+With this system, you must track every single kilometre you drive for work during the first year you use the vehicle for business.
 That’s considered your base year.
 You also need to be able to show the percentage you drove the vehicle for business in every quarter of the first year.

-During the second year, you need to track mileage for a three-month sample period.
+In the second year, you need to track your miles for a three-month sample period.
 To make the process as easy as possible, consider doing this during the first three months of the tax year.
-During this time period, track your total mileage as well as the driving you do for your business.
+During this period, track your total mileage as well as the driving you do for your business.
 Then, calculate the percentage of the time you used your vehicle for work, and compare that number to the percentage of time you used the vehicle for work during the base year.

 To explain, say you used the vehicle for work 40% of the time in the base year.
 During each quarter, your business usage was as follows: 33%, 45%, 47%, and 35%.
-During the first three months of the second year, you drove 8,000 kilometers total and logged 4,000 kilometers for business purposes.
-This means you used your vehicle 50% of the time for business purposes.
+During the first three months of the second year, you drove 8,000 kilometres in total and logged 4,000 kilometres for business purposes.
+This means you use your vehicle 50% of the time for business purposes.
 At this point, you need to plug those numbers into the following equation:

 - (Sample Year Period % / Base Year Period %) x Base Year Annual Percentage = Calculate Annual Business Use

 Because you used the first quarter of the year as your sample year period, you also need to use the first quarter of the last year as your base year period.
 As a result, the equation becomes (50% / 33%) x 40% = 61%.

 Once you have that number, compare it to the percentage for your base year.
 If the number is within 10 points, you can use that figure as your annual percentage.
 In this situation, you used the vehicle 40% of the time for business during the base year and calculated 61% as your potential annual business use percentage.